thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

   easier to test&mdash;and less likely that concerns leak between the two.
 * Shared behavior happens via composition, making it less likely that the base class will become a [large class](#large-class).
-* It's easy to add new state without effecting other types, because strategy-specific state is stored on a table for that strategy.
+* It's easy to add new state without affecting other types, because strategy-specific state is stored on a table for that strategy.

 You can view the entire refactor with all steps combined in the [example